xoplog/xop-go/README.md

     - xopotel
     - xopresty

+- Additional base loggers are coming

+  A console logger is expected soon.

+- xoptest will split

+  xoptest will will morf into a introspection base logger and logging to `*testing.T` will be accommodated with the new console logger.

 - Additional gateway base loggers will be written

   To make xop the best logging library for library writers, a full compliment